 It also creates damage to the ceiling.
 Leaking water makes brown stains on the ceiling, messes up the paint, and makes plaster bubble up and expand.

 When your roof is leaking, don’t panic!
 Sure, it’s a huge inconvenience to have a leaking roof.
 But if you follow the steps above, they’ll help you get the situation under control.
-With that said, there’s only so much you can do on your own and you’ll need professional assistance.
+With that said, there’s only so much you can do on your own, and you’ll probably need professional assistance.